lyckantropen/moonlight_hdr_launcher/README.md

 ## Configuration

 The installer puts a blank `moonlinght_hdr_launcher.ini` file in `C:\Program Files\moonlight_hdr_launcher`.
 You can modify it to your needs.
-It has only 3
+These are the
 options:

 * `launcher_exe` - the command to launch